-Visit your shortlisted estate agents as a prospective buyer trying to find a property like your home.
+Visit your shortlisted estate agents as prospective buyers trying to find a property like your home.
 Take note of how they behave and ask yourself 2 questions:

-4. Welcome a minimum of three agents to value your home
+4. Invite three agents to value your home

 Preferably, you need an agent who is going to be truthful and fair, not one who is going to miscalculate your property then fail to get a buyer at that rate.

 What does it cost?
 Does the agent charge for sole agency and exactly what is the tie-in duration?